 I’m obviously on a roasted vegetable kick.

-Back to the mushrooms.
-These are so flavorful thanks to the thyme I already mentioned, but also a nice bit of tang from balsamic vinegar and Dijon mustard to offset the rich sweetness of the roasted mushrooms.
+These roasted mushrooms are so flavorful, thanks to the thyme I already mentioned, but they get also a nice bit of tang from balsamic vinegar and Dijon mustard which complements the rich flavor of the roasted mushrooms.
 Lots of umami and good flavor!

 - 16 ounces white mushrooms, cleaned and halved